suipingooi/iifscpt/README.md

 3. Profile card view on index landing page for coaches.
 4. Visual representation of chart and score banding with raw data included.
 5. Color coded domains across the site for easy reference.
-6. IIFSC logo reloads to main index page.
+6. IIFSC logo reloads to main index (profiles) page.
 7. IG account link for recent news and activities by the club.

 ### Features left to Implement
 1. A login ID for coaches and skaters to protect individual skater's datasets and privacy as high performance pathway is extremely competitive.
-2. Photo of skaters on profile cards.
+2. PhotoID of skaters on profile cards.
-3.
+3. Profiling evaluation of <em>male<em> skaters.
+4. Profiling evaluation of adult skaters.

 ## Deployment

 ## Credits
-Island Ice Figure Skating Club (IIFSC) for all the support provided in the development of this diagnostic tool
+Island Ice Figure Skating Club (IIFSC) for all the support provided in the development of this diagnostic tool.
+Tutors Arif and Malcolm for guidance with troubleshooting and debugging.

 #### Content
-NAPFA
+NAPFA standards extracted from Ministry of Education's Physical Education framework for school going children in Singapore.

 #### Media
 1. IIFSC logo from IIFSC
 2. IIFSC color chart from [AdobeColor](https://color.adobe.com/create/image) retrieved on 31 Dec 2020.